lesego94/MIT_808_Streamlit/README.md

 ### SLEAP Framework

 SLEAP is a deep learning framework designed for estimating animal poses.
-It is a multi-animal pose tracker that uses a bottom-up approach to estimate poses, meaning it first detects body parts and then assembles them into complete poses.
+It is a multi-animal pose tracker that uses a top-down, bottom-up and single-animal approachs to estimate poses, meaning it first detects body parts and then assembles them into complete poses.

 SLEAP uses a combination of deep neural networks for the task: a centroid detector network to identify instances of animals and a part detector network to identify the body parts.
 The identified body parts and animal instances are then combined to generate the final pose estimation.

-In the context of the crocodile detection model, SLEAP can be used to estimate and track the pose of detected crocodiles, which could provide additional insights such as behavior analysis, tracking individual animals, etc.
+In the context of the crocodile detection model, SLEAP can be used to estimate and track the pose of detected crocodiles, which could provide additional insights such as behavior analysis, as well as possible animal identification.

 ## Usage

-This model is expected to be used as a part of a wildlife monitoring or research system, providing real-time insights into the presence and behavior of crocodiles in a given area.
+This model is expected to be used as a part of a wildlife monitoring or research system, providing insights into the presence and behavior of crocodiles in a given area.
 Possible applications include wildlife conservation, biodiversity studies, and behavior analysis.

 ## Limitations and Considerations